Buzzing at Cotehele

 On Fridays through the summer holidays you can join a free activity session in the Brewery Bookshop and make your own butterfly feeder to take home and encourage more beautiful butterflies into your own outdoor space.

-This activity is running from 12-3pm on Fridays between 29 July and 1 September.
+This activity is running from 11am-3pm on Fridays between 29 July and 1 September and most days in the week from 22-26 July.

 Getting buzzy with the bees